-(b) Risk assessment of lethality, propensity of violence, medical/physical conditions including alcohol/drug screen/assessment, and support systems;
+(b) Risk assessment of lethality, propensity of violence, and medical/physical condition including alcohol or drug use;

 (c) Mental status;

-(e) Identification of treatment needs and level of care determination; and
+(e) Identification of treatment needs and appropriate setting of care.

 Promulgated Under: 119.03